Acquired Brain Disorder

 - Medicare Programs including Part D prescription programs

-In additional to helping clients apply for benefits and problem solve issues, The Moore Center is also available to manage your benefits for you.
+In additional to helping clients apply for benefits and problem solve issues, The Moore Center is also available to manage their benefits.
 This service is available for clients 21 years and older who are in The Moore Center’s Residential and Independent Living Programs.

 For more information, please contact: